BAndresen/instructor_assistant/README.md

 ### Team Teaching Ready

 The user interface allows you to easily toggle single or entire sections on or off.
 Toggle off the Ocean Dive section with one click for Ocean Referrals for example.
-Any item in the off position will be left blank when the `Set Date/Dive` or `Set Instructor` button is clicked.
+Any item in the off position will be unaffected when the `Set Date/Dive` or `Set Instructor` button is clicked.
 When team teaching, use this method to separate Instructor teaching assignments and produce a Record and Referral form with multiple Instructors.

 <br>
 <br>